Deep-MI/FastSurfer/recon_surf/README.md

 Also note, that if a file exists at `$subjects_dir/$subject_id/mri/orig_nu.mgz`, this file will be used as the bias-field corrected image and the bias-field correction is skipped.

 # Usage
 The *recon_surf* directory contains scripts to run the analysis.
-In addition, a working installation of __FreeSurfer__ (v7.3.2) is needed for a native install (or use our Docker/Singularity images).
+In addition, a working installation of __FreeSurfer__ (the supported version, usually the most recent) is needed for a native install (or use our Docker/Singularity images).

 The main script is called __recon-surf.sh__ which accepts certain arguments via the command line.
 List them by running the following command: